 A key advantage of traditional marketing is that research also suggests desirability and the value perception of products when advertised by physical methods outweighs digital.

-Of course, this depends on your product – but in a surprising turn of events, humans actually like having things to touch, rather than just see!
+Of course, this depends on your product.
+In a surprising turn of events, humans actually like having things to touch, rather than just see!

 Finally, and most importantly, digital marketing has become the new ‘norm’ for many types of traditional marketing.